View the GrandWomen program

 Judith Palmer

-Furniture Maker, Founding Member of the Anna Cruisis Choir, and Grandmother
+Practitioner of fabrications and fixing things, Founding Member of the Anna Cruisis Choir, and Grandmother

 Judith is an 80-year-old former piano technician, wood crafter, and founding member of the Anna Cruisis Feminist Choir, where she is a singer, composer, and arranger.
 The choir’s commitment to LGBTQ+ issues has provided a place for reflection on her own personal journey.
 She and her wife have two children and two grandchildren.

-Rabbi Sheila Pelz Weinberg
+Rabbi Sheila Peltz Weinberg

 Rabbi, Author, Speaker and Spiritual Director